-Walking through Times Square a few days before New Year’s Eve, you couldn’t help but think about the complex challenges that the rebirth of cities will have to tackle.
+Walking through Times Square before New Year’s Eve, you couldn’t help but think about the complex challenges that the rebirth of cities will have to tackle.
 Thoughts of the deserted New York images in "Vanilla Sky” were impossible to ignore.

 You can see how New Year's Eve looked on TV, with the performers and fake crowds.
 It didn't work.
 Performance needs an audience, just as athletes need the real human sound of the fans in the stadium.